scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 It is recommended to keep the size of signed extensions small, since they are an integral part of the input to every AS’s signature.

-The example below contains the Protobuf definition of the `StaticInfoExtension`.
-It is a signed extension that is used to carry path segment metadata, such as segment latency, bandwidth, router coordinates, link type, number of internal hops.
-This and other extensions are at time of writing experimental, so definitions of this message format are omitted and [PCBExtensions] should be referred to.
+The Protobuf message format of extensions is below.
+As an example, it mentions the `StaticInfoExtension`, a signed extension that is used to carry path segment metadata, such as segment latency, bandwidth, router coordinates, link type, number of internal hops.
+This and other extensions are at time of writing experimental, so definitions of their message format are omitted and [PCBExtensions] should be referred to.

 ~~~~
+message PathSegmentUnsignedExtensions {
+    }

 message PathSegmentExtensions {
     StaticInfoExtension static_info = 1;
   }
 ~~~~